bcss/RentACar-Contract/replit.md

   - PersonSelector component with search and create-new functionality
   - Replace sponsor inline fields with PersonSelector when hirerType='with_sponsor'
   - Replace driver inline fields with PersonSelector when hirerType='from_company'
-  - Form validation requires sponsorId for with_sponsor contracts, driverId for from_company contracts
+  - Flexible validation: accepts EITHER person IDs (new workflow) OR legacy inline fields (backward compatibility)
+    - For with_sponsor: accepts sponsorId OR sponsorName (minimal requirement for legacy contracts)
+    - For from_company: accepts driverId OR hirerNameEn (minimal requirement for legacy contracts)
 - **Contract Display:**
   - Helper functions getSponsorDisplay() and getDriverDisplay() provide fallback logic
   - Person data from joined persons table displayed in contract view with graceful fallback to legacy inline fields